contember/contember/README.md

 	</a>
 </div>

-# Contember Interface
+# Contember

-Contember is an open source headless development platform.
-It makes it easy to build, maintain and operate systems for managing any type of content.
+Contember is an open-source platform that empowers developers to quickly build and manage data-driven web applications.
+It gives you full control over the administration interface and data structure.
 Enjoy GraphQL API, role-based access control, authentication and a well-structured PostgreSQL database.
 Built by developers for developers.

 - [Start building with Contember](https://www.contember.com/start)
 - [Documentation](https://docs.contember.com/)